Okeanos/junit-otel-extension/README.md

 </dependency>
 ```

-Alternatively, you can use the prebuilt release from GitHub Packages by providing the [necessary authentication information](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages). <!-- markdownlint-disable-line MD013 --> <!-- editorconfig-checker-disable-line -->
+Alternatively, you can use the prebuilt release from GitHub Packages by providing the [necessary authentication information](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

 Now annotate your tests with one of the following options: